[***1/2 stars / *****]

 The denizens of Iran come off a little less hostile than the dinosaurs in Jurassic Park.The depiction of the country is harrowing and fits into US paranoia.
 How much of it is true is but a matter of cinematic liberty and political flavor.

-Just like his tight 2010 heist movie The Town, Ben Affleck directs with detachment and control, even as he plays one of the main protagonists.
+Just like his tight 2010 heist movie The Town, Ben Affleck directs with detachment and control, even as he plays the possible saviour.

 Political shadows aside, Argo is a well made Hollywood thriller based on true events and in a treatment that amplifies the tense situation cleverly.
 Worth watching, not a classic but a cut above the rest.